This article will describe the elements of the Vertical Cross Section Chart that you see in Graphical PDF briefings.

 Image 6.
 Areas of turbulence.

 Image 7.
 Turbulence EDR scale and values in the boxes.

 Each box will have a temperature value shown.
-The temperature is written in degrees Celcius and is a negative value unless it is prefixed with a "+" symbol.
+The temperature is written in degrees Celsius and is a negative value unless it is prefixed with a "+" symbol.

 Image 8.
-Temperatures are written in degrees negative Celcius.
+Temperatures are written in degrees negative Celsius.